DE-cr/Hichi-mon/README.md

 ![24h](24h.png)

-Monitoring and logging power consumption, as read from a smart meter via a [Hichi unit](https://www.ebay.de/itm/314321775948), using an esp32 board (optionally) fitted with an ssd1306 display - without the need for a home automation server installation. :)
+Monitoring and logging electrical power consumption, as read from a smart meter via a [Hichi unit](https://www.ebay.de/itm/314321775948), using an esp32 board (optionally) fitted with an ssd1306 display - without the need for a home automation server installation. :)